-The Santa Barbara Museum of Natural History hosted its Leadership Circles of Giving Luncheon on Tuesday, July 27 in Fleischmann Auditorium.
+The Santa Barbara Museum of Natural History hosted its Leadership Circles of Giving Dinner on Thursday, January 19 in Fleischmann Auditorium.
 The annual event recognized the generosity of Leadership Circles Members and key donors who helped sustain the Museum and Sea Center’s work during the past year.

 The Museum’s Legacy Awards recognize extraordinary contributions to the Museum and the natural world by community supporters, donors, and volunteers.
-This year, Joan Easton Lentz, Wayne Rosing, and Nancy Panizzon were honored for their work and philanthropy.
+This year, Elisabeth and Greg Fowler, Renee Grubb and Village Properties, and John O’Brien were honored for their generosity and dedication to the Museum.

 Leadership Circles Members play a critical role in supporting all facets of the Museum and Sea Center’s work, including education, research, exhibits, collections, and accessibility initiatives.
 Visit sbnature.org/leadership-circles for more information.

-The luncheon was catered by Catering Connection and the awards were supplied by Bryant & Sons.
+The dinner was catered by Catering Connection and the awards were supplied by Bryant & Sons.

 Leave a Response